SchoolOfCode/final-project-chris-angels-1/README.md

 ## Challenges & Learnings

-- What did you and your team struggle with?
+What did you and your team struggle with?
+- Add build tests earlier
+- Resolve merge conflicts in IDE and don’t accidentally overwrite another developers work
+- Take more regular breaks
 - What skills did you improve?

-Example:

-> Key Takeaways:
->
-> - Implementing **real-time chat** using Firebase was a challenge due to security concerns, but we learned about Firestore rules.
-> - Managing **user roles (landlords vs. tenants)** in the database helped us understand relational data modelling.

 ---